darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/slideshowMusic.md

 ## Description

-darktable Script to play music during a Slideshow
+darktable script to play music during a Slideshow

 ## Usage

-* require this script from your main lua file
+* start this script from script manager

 ## Additional Software Required